 Taking out a loan or using a credit card doesn’t automatically lead to debt.
 As long as you budget carefully and make sure you meet your monthly payments, you can avoid debt.
-The problem is when your financial circumstances make it difficult to make your loan payments.
+The problem is when your financial circumstances make it difficult to meet your loan payments.

 If you had loans before the pandemic, there’s a good chance that during the pandemic you might need to let those payments slide a bit – either because you can’t afford them or because you needed to allocate your money elsewhere first.

-If you didn’t have loans before the pandemic, circumstances might lead to you having to take out a loan to get through it – and there’s a good chance that before the pandemic is over you will find yourself struggling to make your loan payments.
+If you didn’t have loans before the pandemic, circumstances might lead to you having to take out a loan to get through and there’s a good chance that before the pandemic is over you will find yourself struggling to make your loan payments.

-Both these two scenarios of getting into debt in Ontario post COVID-19 are very plausible.
+Both these two scenarios of getting into debt in Ontario post COVID-19 are very probable.
 While letting your loan payment’s slide is a bad idea that will not only lead you into debt but will also have a negative effect on your credit score.

-As such you’re probably going to find yourself wishing and looking for some debt relief before and after the pandemic is over.
+Thus, you’re probably going to find yourself wishing and looking for some debt relief before and after the pandemic is over.